top of page

 THE CBM RELEASES

 A copy of the original mothers of the TAKRL master JAPAN-1900 reached CBM.
 They issued this show starting in late 1973 with a new slipsheet titled TOKYO SIXTY-SIX.
 Several releases were produced between 1973 and 1976.
 Three different pressing plants were used that can be recognized from the markings on the labels.
-We saw the examples below but more are likely to exist.
+We saw the examples below, but more are likely to exist.

-1. September, 1973.
+1. October, 1973.
 Blue insert with CBM "disc" logo on the bottom right, folder-type cover, yellow or white generic labels.

 1.jpg